 Inclusive School Community

 The benefits of attending the secondary cycle at ESH are many.
 At ESH we value our diverse and multicultural educational surrounding and students get the opportunity to thrive in such an environment.
-The school community is of high importance, the secondary students have the opportunity to affect decision making in the school by running for election in the student council.
+The school community is of high importance, the secondary students have the opportunity to affect decision making in the school by running for election to the student council.

 Cultural and Linguistic Diversity

-Students attend classes together with their language section initially, in later years students are integrated in some subjects like History, Economics and Geography into groups working with the students’ second language as the language of instruction.
+Students attend classes together with their language section initially, in later years students are integrated some subjects like History, Economics and Geography into groups working with the students’ second language as the language of instruction.
 This change promotes using the second language in a working environment, combining content and language integrated learning.